StanHash/mary/README.md

 # mary

 This is a script compiler for Harvest Moon: Friends of Mineral Town and Harvest Moon: More Friends of Mineral Town for the GBA.
+The end goal is for it to be able to recompile decompiled vanilla scripts into the exact same bytecode.

 This is a very rough and minimal version that I wrote over the weekend.
 I think it works, but I haven't had the chance to test or document much of it yet.